LilBank/restaurant-pos/README.md

 # Restaurant Point Of Sale (POS)

 **Restaurant POS** is the application replacing the use of paper for ordering system.
-It can be very useful to restaurants that currently lack uses of technology, and alson improve efficiency and speed of transaction.
+It can be very useful to restaurants that currently lack uses of technology, and also improve efficiency and speed of transaction.

 ## Prerequisites